Homepage

 • Use mental rehearsal and visualise: your brain does not know the difference between the real and the imaginary.
 So, imagine having already accomplished what you want to achieve: be as descriptive as possible, and you'll fool your brain into believing you've done it, which will help you ease into it.
 It will reduce your fear, drop your stress levels and make you calmer.

-Frederique Murphy is a leadership mindset strategist, keynote speaker and author of Lead Beyond The Edge: The Bold Path to Extraordinary Results
+Frederique Murphy is a leadership mindset strategist.
+With her Mountain Moving Mindset platform, she helps global organisations tap into the power of their leaders' minds.
+She's also the author of Lead Beyond The Edge: The Bold Path to Extraordinary Results.